 Before making a request for information

-We encourage you to check the resources section of our website for a wide range of our Ministers' Cabinet papers and minutes, and a selection of our OIA responses.
+We also encourage you to check the media and resources section of our website for a wide range of our Ministers' Cabinet papers and minutes, and a selection of our OIA responses.

 How to make an OIA request

 Your request should be as clear and specific as possible.
-Before making a request, check our other sources of information listed above.
+Before making a request, check out the sources of information listed above.

 Telephone: +64 4 439 8000